 The xenophobia and nationalism infected even mainstream politics.
 Leaders like Tony Blair and later David Cameron, scared of the rising nationalist right, drafted immigration bill after immigration bill and said they would get tough with “Brussels”.
 And then wondered why, when it came to the crunch, it was hard to suddenly defend an open Europe and all its achievements.

-While I was an MP, I was the Lib Dem parliamentary party’s spokesperson on European affairs, often taking on the Eurosceptics in hour after hour of debate.
+While I was a Westminster MP, I was the Lib Dem parliamentary party’s spokesperson on European affairs, often taking on the Eurosceptics in hour after hour of debate.
 I helped to draft the party’s 2014 European manifesto which set out a visionary, reforming agenda – from crime and justice to consumer rights, from the environment to the financial system, from agriculture to Europe’s place in the world.
 But the tide was strongly running against us by then as decades of lies about Europe ‘bossing us around’ combined with fanciful promises of sunlit uplands after Brexit.

 The Liberal Democrats staged a dramatic fightback in the election, winning 16 seats UK-wide.
 Myself and Caroline Voaden were elected in the South West of England & Gibraltar constituency.
 Across Europe, Liberal Democratic parties fought the rising tide of nationalism and populism and increased our representation to 107 seats.
 We need to go further and recapture the belief in a free, peaceful, prosperous and united Europe with Britain at its heart.
 To really challenge those who would take us back to a dangerous but not so distant past.
-I want to play my part as an MEP and I hope you want to play your part too.
+I wanted to play my part as an MEP and I hope you want to play your part too.